josemamira/DotMap/README.md

 For each point, the algorithm generates a random point included in the table.
 Next, we verify if the point is inside the polygon, and then this is designed as a candidate.
 If the geometry is a multipolygon with many islands the algorithm slows down because the spatial box is very large, and the chances of the point falling is an island is very small.

+### Notes
+There are two folder, each one for Qgis 2.X or Qgis 3.X

+### Tested
+Tested in Linux box with Qgis 2.14, 2.18 and 3.03